jkl1337/gh-actions-lua/README.md

 * `"luajit-2.0.5"`
 * `"luajit-2.1.0-beta3"`
 * `"luajit-openresty"`
+* `"luajit-git"`

 The version specifies where the source is downloaded from:

-* `luajit-openresty` — will allways pull master from  https://github.com/openresty/luajit2
+* `luajit-openresty` — will always pull master from  https://github.com/openresty/luajit2
+* `luajit-git` — will pull the default branch from  https://github.com/LuaJIT/LuaJIT
 * Anything starting with `luajit-` — from http://luajit.org/download.html
 * Anything else — from https://www.lua.org/ftp/

 **Version aliases**

-You can use shorthand `5.1`, `5.2`, `5.3`, `5.4`, `luajit` version aliases to point to the latest (or recent) version of Lua for that version.
+You can use shorthand `5.1`, `5.2`, `5.3`, `5.4`, `luajit` version aliases to point to the latest (or recent) version of Lua for that version. `luajit` points to openresty.

 ### `luaCompileFlags`